 |Gainesville, Gilmer Memorial Airport, GA|

-|Wind east at 3 mph|
+|Wind northwest at 8 mph|

 Recent years have been difficult on job seekers.
 According to the Bureau of Labor Statistics, unemployment in the United States stands at 6.6 percent, the lowest it has been in five years.
 However, this statistic does not include those who have stopped seeking work altogether.
 Some contend that when those individuals are included, the figure actually falls between 13 and 14 percent.

 It can be seen across the Internet; web sites like monster.com and indeed.com are frequently swamped with résumés, with any given job ads receiving between forty and sixty applications within a few days of posting.
 Many of these are never so much as glanced at, according to experts.

 So in such times where finding a viable job can be an excruciating task, what can one do to be more active in his or her search, and more importantly, stand out among a mountain of applications?